 It could be from exhaustion or just not caring anymore.
 It could be because the kids ignore some decrees so why bother.

 I wasn’t sure why I enforced so many of these unnecessary rules for kids until I saw a recent interview with Kanye West.

 Yes, that Kanye West.

 Yeezy’s Thoughts On Unnecessary Rules For Kids

 West talked about parenting his kids and unnecessary rules for kids.
-Before watching his Kimmel appearance, I couldn’t image Yeezy and I having similar parenting style.
+Before watching his Kimmel appearance, I couldn’t imagine Yeezy and I having a similar parenting style.

 We probably don’t.

 But he touched a nerve when discussing his children and…coffee tables.